JonathanKubas/NAO-Research/README.md

 ![image](https://user-images.githubusercontent.com/78547750/207200183-904741a7-ee40-46af-906c-b009b1c6fe24.png)

 ## Necessary Dependencies
-Now with all of the software properly configured and all of your applications running as they should, the following will be a list of all the necessary Python dependencies that will be needed to run the various Pythons scripts within this github page
+Now with all of the software properly configured and all of your applications running as they should, the following will be a list of all the necessary Python dependencies that will be needed to run the various Python scripts within this github page
  - pykinect2 (Microsoft Kinect Version 2 Python Library)
  - pygame (Creates interactive Python game window)
  - ctypes (Dependency need along with pykinect2)
  - argparse (Allow you to change ip and port address when use the python scripts)
-> **_NOTE:_**  Specifically after installing the pykienct2 library, you are going to have to update the PyKinectV2.py and PyKinectRuntime.py files with the contents of the same failes on the following githubpage, https://github.com/Kinect/PyKinect2/tree/master/pykinect2.
+> **_NOTE:_**  Specifically after installing the pykienct2 library, you are going to have to update the PyKinectV2.py and PyKinectRuntime.py files with the contents of the same files on the following githubpage, https://github.com/Kinect/PyKinect2/tree/master/pykinect2.
 This is due to some deprecated functionality that was never removed on the pip side of this library.

-To install each of these dependencies, you can use the following pip command to download the Python library for each of this
+To install each of these dependencies, you can use the following pip command to download the Python library for each of these dependencies:
 ```
 $ python -m pip install [insert python package]
 ```